juliegoz/juliegoz-site/docs/about.md

 fullpage_hero_image: "/assets/images/dark2.jpg"
 header_text: Hi!
 My name Julieta and here's a little about me
 ---
-Born in Peru, raised and currently living in the Washington DC area, local hire in NYC.
+Born in Peru, raised and currently splitting my time between NYC and Washington DC.

-Graduated from The University of Maryland, with a degree in Communication Studies, Theatre, and Professional Writing.
+I graduated from The University of Maryland, with a degree in Communication Studies, Theatre, and Professional Writing.

 I grew up listening to a lot of Peter Gabriel, U2, and Duran Duran, I can still name most if not all of their discography to this day.
 If you shuffle my music, you can go from Tchaikovsky to Louis Armstrong, to Megan Thee Stallion.